SSS-Says-Snek/log-browser-POSTPONED/README.md

 # log-browser
-Just a short log browser for future me to look at the logs I created Is terrible, probably because I can't see what I'm doing when I code in IDLE lel
+Just a short log browser for future me to look at the logs I created.

+Is terrible, probably because I can't see what I'm doing when I code in IDLE lel